How to find Morels•

 Where to look

 Across Canada and into the USA, we find over 40 different types of morel: black ones, yellow ones, grey ones, green ones, conical ones, and more.
 Each type tends to favor a different habitat, with yellow morels often found near deciduous trees such as poplar, elm or aspen, and black morels often found in apple orchards and on hills covered in maple near where we pick.
 It's important to know your trees to find your mushrooms!
 Learn to identify trees in winter time, as they may not be budding or full of leaves while you are hunting for mushrooms in spring.
 To increase your odds of finding morels, learn to identify elms, ash, poplars (trembling aspen and cottonwood), apple and stone fruit trees such as peach or plum.
 Maple trees in clearnings or around the edges of sugar bushes as well as old orchards are often home to lots of morels.
 So, you don't need to seek out locations where forest fires have recently cleared land; there are many potential places near you where morels will appear.
+Many people see a connection between forest fires and morels, however the connection is not with the fire but with the death of trees.
+When a morel host tree dies or becomes stressed this can trigger a larger than normal flush of morels so keep your eyes peeled on the ground near hardwood trees that have reach their end.

 Different morel varieties

 Some of my favorite places to look are around the exterior of small woodlots that pop-up in fields, and in meadows that have been left to go wild.
 Morels like to have a little light, so deep in the dark recesses of the forest will not be as fruitful as in clearings or the edges of the forest.
+Orchards can be a great place for morels but its best to stick to places that have not been sprayed.

 Mayapple is a great sign morels will be here soon.